Embracing Balance: Lessons from Yoga Teacher Training

 That moment forced me to pause.
 I realized I had been pouring so much into everyone else—my teachers, my peers, my friends, my family—trying to show up at 100% for every single person, every single time.
 And no one even asked me to do that!
 It left me completely drained.
 I wasn’t listening to my tired body or my overwhelmed brain.
 And I definitely wasn’t putting myself first.

-Since that tearful little wake-up call, I’ve made an effort to actually put myself first: I canceled all my plans.
-I’ve been sleeping.
-Catching up on things I was behind on.
-And, most importantly, just being more present with my family.
+Since that tearful little wake-up call, I’ve made an effort to actually put myself first.
+I canceled all my plans.
+I’ve been sleeping, catching up on things I was behind on, and, most importantly, just being more present with my family.
 Honestly?
 It’s been amazing.

 This week reminded me that when we talk about “work-life balance,” there’s a word missing: self.
 It should be “self, work, and life balance.”
 Jobs come and go, plans come and go—but you are stuck with yourself forever.
-And if you don’t take care of that relationship, nothing else is going to feel balanced.
+If you don’t take care of that relationship, nothing else is going to feel balanced.

 So here’s your friendly reminder: it’s okay to choose yourself.
 You don’t need to bend yourself into a pretzel (even if you can physically do that now—thanks, yoga) to make everyone else happy.